hashicorp/packer/website/source/docs/other/environmental-variables.html.md

     new versions of Packer.
 If you want to disable this for security or privacy reasons, you can set this environment variable to `1`.

--   `TMPDIR` - The location of the directory used for temporary files (defaults to /tmp on Linux/Unix).
-It might be necessary to customize it when working with large files since /tmp is a memory-backed filesystem in some Linux distributions in which case /var/tmp might be preferred.
+-   `TMPDIR` (Unix) / `TMP` (Windows) - The location of the directory used for temporary files (defaults to `/tmp` on Linux/Unix and `%USERPROFILE%\AppData\Local\Temp` on Windows Vista and above).
+It might be necessary to customize it when working with large files since `/tmp` is a memory-backed filesystem in some Linux distributions in which case `/var/tmp` might be preferred.